udacity/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 be enlarged.
 Unless the training set has a lot of examples that are also enlarged the model will likely do worse.

+Motion blur - video often suffers from artifacts that still images do not such as motion blur, this is another possible source of blurring that could cause a drop in accuracy.
+We may want to check in advance if our end-user has a nice camera with a global shutter or if they have a rolling shutter, in which case we would want to collect some images from video with rolling shutter and determine if it is better to ignore images with these artifacts or to include them.